Methods for connecting multiple FE meshes in an FE model

 Method 2: Structural Bonded Contact

-A Structural Bonded Contact block acts as an elastic connection between the two meshes that allows relative motion with a defined stiffness.
-This is usually used if you have two surfaces that are glued together with some material that has a vastly different stiffness than the connected surfaces and that in turn allows the connected surfaces to not move completely in sync but have certain resistance between them.
-It's often used for the calculation of contact failure and to more accurately model connected/welded surfaces, but generally for any connection that is dictated by a finite stiffness.
+A Structural Bonded Contact block is an elastic connection between the two meshes, allowing relative motion with a defined stiffness.
+This is usually used if you have two surfaces that are glued together with some material that has a vastly different stiffness than the connected surfaces, and that in turn allows the connected surfaces to not move completely in sync but have certain resistance between them.
+It's often used for calculating contact failure and to more accurately model connected/welded surfaces, but generally for any connection dictated by a finite stiffness.

 The nodes are connected as if a spring of contact stiffness defined is attached between them.